AI Agent Index

 Home/Guides/Multi-Agent Orchestration

-One sentence definition: Multi-agent orchestration is the practice of coordinating multiple specialised AI agents to complete workflows that no single agent could handle alone.
+One sentence definition: Multi-agent orchestration is the practice of coordinating multiple specialised AI agents to complete workflows that no single agent could handle alone — either because the task exceeds one context window, benefits from specialisation, or requires parallel execution.

-Complex workflows are broken into discrete subtasks.
-Each subtask is assigned to a specialised agent optimised for that function.
-An orchestrator agent coordinates the sequence, passes context between agents, and handles errors or exceptions.
+The foundation of every multi-agent system is task decomposition: breaking a complex workflow into discrete subtasks, each of which can be assigned to a specialised agent optimised for that function.
+An orchestrator agent coordinates the sequence, passes context between agents, and handles errors or exceptions when individual agents fail or produce unacceptable outputs.

 The Three Orchestration Patterns